Strict and lifelong gluten-free diet

 There is a complete lack of evidence that placing a healthy person on a gluten-free diet would improve their wellbeing and quality of life.
 In fact, quite the contrary is true.

 Almost one-third of Americans say they would like to reduce or avoid gluten altogether[3].
-The great concern is that most of them instead then go onto a highly ultra-refined carb diet, lacking in fibre.
+The great concern is that most of them instead then go onto an ultra-refined carb diet, lacking in fibre.
 These food plans are also deficient in many important minerals and vitamins; and certain key phytonutrients like lignans.

 Transglutaminase